YuchengZhang331/Model-Constraint/README.md

 # Model-Constraint
-Reproduce the code for A Model-Constrained Discontinuous Galerkin Network (DGNet) for Compressible Euler Equations with Out-of-Distribution Generalization
+Reproduce the code from the paper A Model-Constrained Discontinuous Galerkin Network (DGNet) for Compressible Euler Equations with Out-of-Distribution Generalization: https://arxiv.org/abs/2409.18371